MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/notifications.md

 For example, the end-user notification template includes a substitution string in the message body that represents the user's first name.
 If you want to add the user's last name, you can easily do so by using the **Insert** button, which is available when you edit a notification template, and then browsing the available strings that are available for the class of template that you're modifying.
 In this example, you would browse and then select **Affected User** and then select **Last Name** to insert the string into the template.
 Later, when the notification is sent to the user, their first and last name is included in the message as a salutation.

-While this example is simple, Service Manager includes substitution strings for almost every property that you might need to create notifications that can inform end-users and other Service Manager users with timely and relevant information.
+While this example is simple, Service Manager includes substitution strings for almost every property that you might need to create notifications that can inform end-users and other Service Manager users with very timely and relevant information.
 You can easily view the substitution strings that are available in Service Manager by opening an existing notification template and then, in the template design area, selecting the **Insert** button to view the classes and properties.

 ## Configure notification channels